 I’m walking down memory lane today, thinking about all the wonderful food I eat every time I travel to New York.

 It’s been a couple of years since I was in NY and I miss all the tasty places where I like to eat.
-I also think about the placed I haven’t tried yet.
-My mom and my sister have been going there quite often in the last couple of years but they don’t take the full advantage of the food scene.
+I also think about the places I haven’t tried yet.
+My mom and my sister have been going there quite often in the last couple of years but they don’t take full advantage of the food scene.
 To be honest, I’m quite jealous.

 The cake is not the only thing that impressed me when I met the boys.
 I visited one of their pop up brunches in Brooklyn and that was the first time I tried Shakshuka.
 Before that, I’ve heard about this dish but never got the pleasure of trying it.
 Tony and Chris served their Shakshuka over some polenta and it was a delicious combination.
-Even though I knew that I could never recreate Tony’s grandmother’s Shakshuka recipe, I had to learn how to make this dish for myself.
-I love how simple it is and that it can be served any time of the day.
-Eggs for dinner?
-No problem!

 Shakshuka with Parmesan Polenta